redavis22/iot-rpi-sense-hat/README.md

 Once a data point of acceleration/orientation is measured, it is published to '*hostname*/sensors' topic.

+### following needs to be setup separately at AWS level
+#### live acceleration demo
+A rule takes all orientation data and publishes it to Lambda, who then forwards it to a webpage: <http://iotsockets-prod.elasticbeanstalk.com/iotdevice>

+That webpage displays a 3d model that moves with the PIs orientation, with the use of websockets.
+Cool stuff.

+#### earthquate demo
+A rule in the AWS Iot Service, monitors '*hostname*/sensors' and measures the magnitude of the acceleration: abs(x) + abs(y) + abs(z).

+If it exceeds a threshold (I've set it to 14), (you need to shake it hard), it triggers an SNS notification.

+(WIP.
+The trigger could display a warning message on the Pi's display).

+#### tictactoe
+You need to code your tictactoe game algorithm somewhere and use the AWS Iot API to update the thingShadow to reflect the change.
+For my demo, I use the Amazon Echo, to play tictactoe against Alexa!

 You can write to the desired thingShadow the following value:

 ```